mapping-elections/site/_maps/meae.congressional.congress03.va.county.md

 <!--/html_preserve-->
 :::

-Virginia elected twelve Democratic-Republicans, six Federalists, and one unaffiliated candidate to the Third Congress.
+Virginia elected fifteen Democratic-Republicans and four Federalists to the Third Congress.

 Returns for Virginia's elections to the Third Congress are often incomplete, in large part because so many elections were unopposed.